What to do at Goa Beaches? Adventure & Water Sports in Goa

 I think Goa beaches, especially the ones where Indian Families go in Goa nowadays much more action packed, safer and popular than they were just 10 years ago and much different from the hippie heaven they were in the 60s and 70s, though a lot of people still confuse Goa only with the same, not realising that is a very small part of underground culture in Goa, not the mainstream.

-Just like Kerala Goa is also great for clicking Sunsets and there is no better feeling than watch the sun slowly vanish into the Arabian Sea as you sip on your favorite drink.
+Just like Kerala Goa is also great for clicking Sunsets and there is no better feeling than watching the sun slowly vanish into the Arabian Sea as you sip on your favorite drink.
 No matter what your idea of Goa is you need to visit Goa as there is no other place like Goa anywhere else in India.
 You may like it or you may not like Goa but you will never be able to overcome your desire to go back to Goa.

 Have you been to Goa?
 Do you want to go to Goa?
 Do you want to go with friends or you want to go with your family to Rediscover Goa?
 What is the first word that comes to your mind when you think about Goa?
 How about you share your views with me in the comments?